Documentation for building effective teaching and learning spaces on our campuses.

-The Principles for Designing Teaching and Learning Spaces (see PDF below) consider the classroom environment within the context of what is known about students’ learning.
+The Principles for Designing Teaching and Learning Spaces (disponible également en français) consider the classroom environment within the context of what is known about students’ learning.
 These Principles are then translated into specific design features to guide design decisions, such that learning spaces become a physical manifestation of the university’s teaching and learning vision.

-1. Principled guidelines for room design, construction and/or renovation of formal learning spaces
+- Principled guidelines for room design, construction and/or renovation of formal learning spaces, and

-2. Descriptions of formal learning spaces to aid in room selection for specific teaching and learning needs
+- Descriptions of formal learning spaces to aid in room selection for specific teaching and learning needs.

-These standards are based on the teaching and learning literature, and best practices at peer institutions.
+These standards are based on the teaching and learning literature, as well as on best practices at peer institutions.
 The standards facilitate consistent design of our teaching and learning spaces as well as instructor support in classrooms across the University, ultimately leading to more consistent teaching and learning environments.
 Recommendations are focused on feature requirements, guidelines and procedures.
-Please contact Adam Finkelstein from Teaching and Learning Services with any questions.
+Please email tls [at] mcgill.ca with any questions.

-The classroom standards are complemented by (and may guide) other existing technical standards from Facilities, IT and the Office for Students with Disabilities, including Facilities’ detailed design standards and Standards for a Barrier-Free Campus.
+The classroom standards are complemented by (and may guide) other existing technical standards from Facilities, IT and the Office for Students with Disabilities, including Facilities’ detailed design standards and OSD’s Universal Design.

 Finkelstein, A., Ferris, J., Weston, C., & Winer, L. (2016).
 Research-informed principles for (re)designing teaching and learning spaces.
 Journal of Learning Spaces, 5(1).